Snow and Ice Reminders and Tips

 According to the City of East Lansing, “Each day that an owner fails to maintain a sidewalk in accordance with [the snow and ice removal ordinance] constitutes a separate offense.”
 The City Manager can decide to post on a noncompliant property “a notice of the intent of the City to abate the condition with the costs of the abatement assessed to the property owner.”
 In that case, “the City may abate the condition and assess the property owner the costs if the condition is not remedied in accordance with the [stated] standards within 24 hours of the abatement notice.”

 Which salt is best?
-Be aware that regular rock salt (sodium chloride) may be relatively ineffective later this week because low temperatures.
-But, as citizen-reporter Aron Sousa reported for us in ELi on Earth, calcium chloride (CaCl2) is a viable option for the temperatures this week.
+Be aware that regular rock salt (sodium chloride) may be relatively ineffective when especially low temperatures hit.
+But, as citizen-reporter Aron Sousa reported for us in ELi on Earth, calcium chloride (CaCl2) is a viable option for very cold temperatures.
 Aron explained that calcium chloride “works at lower temperatures, is probably easier on East Lansing roadside plants, does less damage to concrete, and does not cut the feet of pets and wild animals of East Lansing.
 You can get it at a number of local stores, including Meijer.”

-Get to know your City snow team: As we reported last winter, the City’s snow and ice management team works to balance road safety with environmental stewardship; read more about how they deal with our roads.
+Get to know your City snow team: The City’s snow and ice management team works to balance road safety with environmental stewardship; read more about how they deal with our roads.